sivi18/frontend/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-Make sure you have the following installed on your local machine:
+Ensure you have the following installed on your local machine:

 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)